Public Broadcasting of Latvia

 Public Broadcasting of Latvia (Latvijas sabiedriskais medijs – LSM) is a publicly funded radio and television organization operated by both of Latvia's public broadcasters – Latvian Television and Radio Latvia.
 LSM provides news, analysis, culture, entertainment and new experimental content, produced mainly by Latvian Television and Radio Latvia, and by the portal’s editorial personnel.
 The site was launched on 3 February 2013.

-LSM content is also available in Russian and English.
+LSM content is also available in Latgalian, Russian, English, Ukrainian, Belarusian and Polish.
 News content in English was made available from 1 July 2014.

 A unified news portal was one of the steps planned in a much wider convergence of both public broadcasters.
-In 2012, Latvia’s National Electronic Media Council (NEMC) approved the concept of creating a new Latvian public service media organization.
+In 2012, Latvia’s National Electronic Media Council (NEMC or NEPLP) approved the concept of creating a new Latvian public service media organization.

 NEMC members had to decide from 3 different scenarios: